nanakin/CRM-backend-OC/README.md

 See `crm auth --help` for more details.

+#### Permissions
-Note : All authenticated users have a read access to resources (employees, customers, contracts and events).
+All authenticated users have - at least - read access to resources (employees, customers, contracts and events).

 ### Employee